|

 (Official Records…, v.
 XXVI p.
 45.)

-The price paid for their co
+The price paid for their commander's commendation and

-the approval of the public was very dear:
+the approval of the public was very dear: 37 killed,

-missing in action--out of 1,080.
+155 wounded, and 116 missing in action--out of 1,080.

 The Civil War had a two-year head start on the black